Stingless bee: Australia

+Interactions with Humans

+Australian stingless bees hold a deep significance for many Indigenous Australian cultures.
+Their honey and whole nests are eaten by some groups as bush tucker, their propolis can be used as a topical medication and in making tools, and the bees themselves form a part of the moiety system of many Indigenous peoples.
+The full extent of the cultural significance of these bees will differ between groups and country.
+Mount Coot-tha, on the traditional land of the Yuggera and Turrbal peoples, is named for the Yugarabul word "Ku-ta", meaning "wild honey" or "place of wild honey".

-As stingless bees are usually harmless to humans, they have become an increasingly attractive addition to the suburban backyard.
+As stingless bees are usually harmless to humans, they have become an increasingly attractive addition to suburban backyards.
 Most meliponine beekeepers do not keep the bees for honey, but rather for the pleasure of conserving native species whose original habitat is declining due to human development.
 In return, the bees pollinate crops, garden flowers, and bushland during their search for nectar and pollen.
 While a number of beekeepers fill a small niche market for bush honey, native meliponines only produce small amounts and the structure of their hives makes the honey difficult to extract.
-Only in warm areas of Australia such as Queensland and northern New South Wales are favorable for these bees to produce more honey than they need for their own survival.
+Only in warm areas of Australia such as Queensland and northern New South Wales are conditions favorable for these bees to produce more honey than they need for their own survival.
 Most bees only come out of the hive when it is above about 18 °C. Harvesting honey from a nest in a cooler area could weaken or even kill the nest.

 Pollination

 Australian farmers rely almost exclusively on the introduced western honey bee to pollinate their crops.
 However, native bees may be better pollinators for certain agricultural crops.
-Stingless bees have been shown to be valuable pollinators of tropical plants such as macadamias and mangos.
+Stingless bees have been shown to be valuable pollinators of tropical plants such as macadamias and avocados.
 Their foraging may also benefit strawberries, watermelons, citrus, avocados, lychees, and many others.
-Research into the use of stingless bees for crop pollination in Australia is still in its very early stages, but these bees show great potential.
+Research into the use of stingless bees for crop pollination in Australia is still in its very early stages, but these bees show potential.
 Studies at the University of Western Sydney have shown these bees are effective pollinators even in confined areas, such as glasshouses.